MU North Logo

 Horse breeding

 Horse breeding remains one of the Sacha's main sources of income, providing not only milk and meat but also important materials for making clothing.
-For this reason, horses are still worshipped in rituals, and riding equipment was sometimes decorated with elaborate designs.
+For this reason, horses are still held in high esteem at seasonal festivals.
+Ritual drinking vessels, tools, and special containers for making fermented horse milk (kumys) are presented here.
+The reverence for horses is also expressed in the often particularly elaborate decorations on horse saddles and in the carefully and lovingly embroidered horse blankets.

 section image